Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

-I was shocked to learn how much of my audience was either fake, dormant for a year or more, or hasn’t interacted with my photos for over a year.
-But it made sense looking at my engagement rates.
+I was shocked to learn how much of my audience was either fake, dormant for a year or more, or hadn’t interacted with my photos for over a year.
+But it made sense, looking at my engagement rates.
 It hurt, but call it necessary housecleaning.

 I’ve been at it for a week and have removed over 33% of my followers, with much more to go.